 Based on the legends, every soldier, involved in the burial, was killed in order to keep the location secret.
 Other myths claim that his people released a thousand horses in the area to further hide any signs of human activity and that they also altered the flow of the nearby river to run over his grave.

 A large area of land surrounding the resting place of the khan was later closed to the public and protected by soldiers and even today, it remains sacred.
-Even after centuries of research and excavations, no trace of a tomb has been found.
+Even after centuries of research and excavations, no trace of a tomb has been found, making it one of the most significant lost treasures of all time.

 9. The Knights Templar Treasure